 a.
 I lay down and slept; I awoke: David used both of these as evidence of God’s blessing.
 Sleep was a blessing, because David was under such intense pressure from the circumstances of Absalom’s rebellion that sleep might be impossible, but he slept.
 Waking was another blessing, because many wondered if David would live to see a new day.

 i.
 “Truly it must have been a soft pillow indeed that could make him forget his danger, who then had such a disloyal army at his back hunting of him.”
 (Gurnall, cited in Spurgeon)

 ii.
 God sustains us in our sleep, but we take it for granted.
-But think of it: you are asleep, unconscious, dead to the world – yet you breathe, your heart pumps, your organs operate.
+Think of it: you are asleep, unconscious, dead to the world – yet you breathe, your heart pumps, your organs operate.
 The same God who sustains us in our sleep will sustain us in our difficulties.

 b.
 I will not be afraid of ten thousands of people: With God sustaining him, David could stand against any foe.
-Before it was written God knew the truth of Romans 8:31: If God is for us, who can be against us?
+Before it was written, David knew the truth of Romans 8:31: If God is for us, who can be against us?

 2. (7-8) David blesses God.

 For You have struck all my enemies on the cheekbone;

 You have broken the teeth of the ungodly.

 a.
 Arise, O Lord….
 For You have struck all my enemies: David’s mind was on both what he trusted God to do (Save me, O my God) and on what God had done (struck all my enemies…broken the teeth of the ungodly).
 Knowing what God had done gives David confidence in what the Lordwould do.